Top 7 Venture Capital Firms Investing in Video Games Startups

 5. Transcend Fund

-Transcend Fund is an early-stage venture firm based in San Francisco that invests in games and digital entertainment.
-They support founders from the seed stage onward, focusing on companies shaping the future of play.
+Transcend Fund is an early-stage venture firm based in San Francisco that invests in gaming and the future of digital interaction.
+They focus on providing seed and early-stage capital to founders building new forms of entertainment.

-- Industries of focus: Video Games, PC Games, Console Games, Online Games, Social Media, Video Streaming
+Industries of focus: Video Games, Digital Entertainment, PC Games, Console Games, Social Media

-- Notable investments: Polygon, thatgamecompany, Singularity 6, Stress Level Zero, Bunch
+Notable investments: Polygon, thatgamecompany, Singularity 6, Stress Level Zero

 You can refer to their website here.